davecparker/code12/Doc/Java.md

 the block with the declaration.

-Note that the memory storage location for a class-level variable lasts for the entire run of your program and is therefore "permanent", whereas the memory for a local variable is disposed of as soon as the block it is declared in ends.
+Note that the memory storage location for a class-level variable in Code12 lasts for the entire run of your program and is therefore "permanent", whereas the memory for a local variable is disposed of as soon as the block it is declared in ends.
 Local variables are therefore also "temporary" variables in practice.